 Ben Weston from Airline2Sim contacted us earlier letting us know of the 777 Cadet and Cadet+ Training Program release information.
-It’s posted in a massive topic on the Avsim forms, but I have done my best to summarise here.
+It’s posted in a massive topic on the Avsim forums, but I have done my best to summarise here.

 After nearly a year of production, a former United Airlines Captain will take you from rookie 777 Cadet to becoming one of the most skilled virtual pilots around.
-Through 23 different episodes, you will learn everything from low speed protections to how the BLEED, HYD and ELEC keep you flying!
-If you’re interested in NATS tracks, ETOPS and other considerations, you will have to wait just a bit longer, until -hopefully- February for Cadet+, to be able to have that in depth knowledge.
+Through 23 different episodes, you will learn everything from low-speed protections to how the BLEED, HYD and ELEC keep you flying!
+If you’re interested in NATS tracks, ETOPS and other considerations, you will have to wait just a bit longer, until -hopefully- February for Cadet+, to be able to have that in-depth knowledge.
 During Cadet+, we’ll be taking on an Ultra Long Haul flight from Dubai to Newark, which will cover everything else when flying the twin-engine beast.

 - Meet Myron, your trainer for the course and a look at his long and fascinating career taking in everything from the USAF Super Sabre to the Airbus A320.

 - Setting up the PMDG 777 inside your sim, setting viewpoints and a look at what which sceneries and utilities we used to make the course.

 - Loading and performance calculations, flight planning and weather.

 - Training Flights around Hawaii, perfecting the takeoff and approaches, speed control and getting configured to make an approach.

 - Demonstration of high and low speed protections, including over bank protections and the role of the PFC (primary flight computers)

 - Full line flight from Honolulu to Kahului – full flight setup, SID departure and short runway ILS arrival, dodging volcanoes.